Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Observability & Operations layer* → provides visibility, automation, and operational maintenance for both administrators and users.
 Key Components: Monitoring system; Alerting & incident management; Logging Service; Auto-patching & Upgrades; Maintenance scheduler that orchestrates backup, cleanup, and optimization tasks.

-The service is offered per DB instance.
-Each instance consists of:

-- 4 vCPUs
-- 16 GB of RAM
-- 500 GB of Storage

 The service offers the following advantages:

 - *Accelerated Time-to-Value* → rapid deployment of fully managed GraphDB clusters without infrastructure setup.
 Developers can focus on building relationship-driven applications rather than managing database servers.
 Preconfigured environments and APIs shorten time-to-market for data-intensive projects.